 Best Way To Book

-Base rooms at the Royal Hawaiian, the Sheraton and at the Moana Surfrider for that matter, can be musty, small and dated.
+Base rooms at the Royal Hawaiian, the Sheraton, and the Moana Surfrider, for that matter, can be musty, small, and dated.
 We would always recommend booking at least one room up from the base room to avoid risking a poor stay.

 The Royal Hawaiian just doesn’t have the direct-facing, hanging-out-over-the-water feel on the lanai that the suites in the Moana Surfrider Tower Wing offer.
 Ocean-facing suites at the Moana Surfrider here have been recently renovated and are truly stunning.
 Wall-to-wall ocean.

-The private beach at the Moana Surfrider it is a thin strip of over-crowded beach with a small “private” area cordoned off by a rope, where you can use hotel beach chairs.
+The private beach at the Moana Surfrider is a thin strip of overcrowded beach with a small “private” area cordoned off by a rope, where you can use hotel beach chairs.
 This part of the beach isn’t great, but then there isn’t a Starwood or Bonvoy option in Waikiki on Oahu with anything close to a secluded, private beach feel.
-The Royal Hawaiian has a larger stretch of beach with it’s iconic pink umbrellas so is a better choice but don’t go to Waikiki for seclusion!
+The Royal Hawaiian has a larger stretch of beach with its iconic pink umbrellas, so it is a better choice, but don’t go to Waikiki for seclusion!

 The Sheraton Waikiki also has a nice stretch of beach and is a good choice for families, but it is worth knowing that the Marriott does not have direct beach access and is instead across the road from the beach, so not such a great choice.

 The Moana Surfrider and the Sheraton both have club lounges.
-There are great views from the Sheraton but the lounge is enclosed on a very high floor.
-The lounge at the Moana has an open-air section right by the beach so is the better choice.
+There are great views from the Sheraton, but the lounge is enclosed on a very high floor.
+The lounge at the Moana has an open-air section right by the beach, so it is the better choice.
 Find out the best club lounges in Waikiki.

 All four hotels we have focused on in this article charge a resort fee.